AdobeDocs/workfront.en/help/reports-and-dashboards/reports/calc-cstm-data-reports/calculated-data-expressions.md

 # Calculated data expressions

-You can use data expressions to define calculated custom data fields in `Adobe Workfront`.
-They connect existing `Workfront` fields in statements that generate a new field.
+You can use data expressions to define calculated custom data fields in Adobe Workfront.
+They connect existing Workfront fields in statements that generate a new field.

 You can use calculated data expressions in:

 * A custom form

-  For more information about creating calculated custom data fields on custom forms in `Workfront`, see [Add calculated data to a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-calculated-data-to-custom-form.md).
+  For more information about creating calculated custom data fields on custom forms in Workfront, see [Add calculated data to a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-calculated-data-to-custom-form.md).

 * A calculated custom column in a report or list, when you use text mode